okmttdhr/Miss-YT/README.md

 ## What is this?

-Check out Top female YouTubers in Japan.
+Check out Top female YouTubers in Japan (who are actually popular).

 ![](/images/2017/12/i)